Poems

 your body away, this lucent

-smooth sexual organ
+smooth sexual

 ruffled underneath